The Nitty-Gritty on Resources

 Splorers sort their rubbish on Saturday and drop them off during the day and evening.
 This helps us avoid a giant, mountain of co-mingled resources on Sunday afternoon which takes ages to sort.
 So think ahead Splorers, and help us reach our goal of zero waste.

-Be part of the dream team!
+The campground is your community and these people are your neighbours, no matter how temporary.
 Got messy neighbours?
 Spotted a campsite in desperate need of a clean?
 Help them to get sorted and work together, or let one of our team members know and we’ll come and help them get sorted.

+Be part of the solution – as a Splore citizen it is your individual contribution which helps to create a connected, vibrant and dynamic Splore community.
 Together, we can Leave No Trace.

-Be part of the Solution – as a Splore citizen it is your individual responsibility that contributes to a connected, vibrant and dynamic Splore community.
-If we all participate with positive actions then we all become a part of the solution that makes our world a better place to be.